endlos99/xdt99/doc/MANUAL.md

 to the start of the GROM.  `GROM` supports both GROM numbers `0`, `1`, ..., `7` and GROM base addresses `>0000`, `>2000`, ..., `>E000`.

-The result of this command is a `.rpk` file we can use with MAME:
+The result of the previous command is a `.rpk` file we can use with MAME:

-    $ mame64 ti99_4a -cart gahello.rpk
+    $ mame ti99_4a -cart gahello.rpk

 The emulated TI menu screen will show our program as `GAHELLO`.
 We can override that name with the name option `-n`.